Azure/azure-sdk-for-python/sdk/identity/azure-identity/tests/managed-identity-live/service-fabric/service_fabric.md

 ### Build and publish a Docker image for each application

 For this manual test, each application will use a Docker image to run managed identity tests.
-To make these images available to Service Fabric, you need to build and publish them by using the Dockerfiles in this sample.
+To make these images available to Service Fabric, you need to publish them to a container registry.

 1. Ensure Docker is running and is using Linux containers.
 2. Authenticate to ACR: